arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Wednesday 03/21/2018 20:31 (UTC)`.
+The last change was detected on `Thursday 03/22/2018 12:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code